Bamboo provides the following types of permissions to allow fully customizable control of access to the continuous delivery workflow:

 On this page:

 Some permissions are available for Bamboo DC only.
 They're marked with DATA CENTER flag.

 Global permissions level control the ability to view the system, create a new build plan and use administration tools.
 Global application permissions are accessed from the Global permissions page within the Bamboo administration pages.

 - Access - log in to Bamboo; this permissions does not give you any additional permission.

 - Create - create new plans, projects and deployment projects in Bamboo.

 - Create repository - create and manage linked repositories.

-- Restricted admin - perform some administration operations and view all plans in Bamboo; this role excludes permissions that directly influence the host on which the Bamboo Server is located, however, all plan administration and agent administration is available to restricted admins.
+- Restricted admin - perform some administration operations and view all plans in Bamboo; this role excludes permissions that directly influence the host on which the Bamboo Server is located.

 - Admin - perform all operations and view all plans in Bamboo.